buildbot/buildbot/master/docs/manual/cfg-www.rst

     :param clientId: The client ID of your buildbot application
     :param clientSecret: The client secret of your buildbot application
+    :param serverURL: The server URL if this is a GitHub Enterprise server.

     This class implements an authentication with GitHub_ single sign-on.
     It functions almost identically to the :py:class:`~buildbot.www.oauth2.GoogleAuth` class.